elunna/nerfhack-changelog/README.md

 * Pets' items can be managed with #loot
 * We can also see if pets are stunned, confused, or blinded on farlook.
 * Pets will use items more intelligently (EvilHack).
 Many extensions to the pet AI were implemented that help them value armor, weapons, and items so they use the best equipment possible.
+* Tame pets will not hide or conceal themselves.

 ### POLYMORPHING OBJECTS
 * The number of items you have polymorphed can be viewed in #conduct